 The tradition continues this year.
 Yet things are operating a little differently because of COVID-19.
 To enable crowd control and physical distancing between guests, visits must be pre-booked and prepaid.

-How Interac supports small businesses as they adapt
+How Interac provides support for small businesses as they adapt

 Since the pandemic arrived in Canada in early 2020, businesses across the country have shown their resilience by pivoting in response.
 Many have survived thanks to improvisation and creative adaptation — not to mention digital payment tools from Interac that have given them a lifeline during the transition.